Complications of LASIK | LASIK Eye Surgery Risks

 Most of the serious problems with glare/halos are a result of treatment by inexperienced surgeons, where the treatment zone is off-center.

-The Bausch & Lomb Technolas 217z-100 was chosen because its use in LASIK results in a very low incidence of adverse visual symptoms.
-In fact, with Zyoptix wavefront-guided LASIK, about one-third of patients had improved night symptoms compared to pre-LASIK*.
+The Zeiss MEL-80 laser was chosen because its use in LASIK results in a very low incidence of adverse visual symptoms.
+In fact, with Zeiss Advanced Eye-Tracking for LASIK, the glare and halos are minimized.

 Blurred vision and double images is one of the rare complications of LASIK.
 This can be due to irregular healing.
 It was more frequent in the past in relation to broad beam lasers which created “central islands.”
 Sometimes retreatment can help, but generally visual distortion improves slowly, and can take 1 to 2 years or more to resolve.

-LASIK with the Bausch & Lomb Technolas 217z laser rarely causes visual distortion because of its rapid, computer controlled scan, smooth surface treatments, and unique 6-D ACE™> eyetracker.
-Contact us for more information on the limited LASIK eye surgery risks and advantages of this laser.
+LASIK with the Zeiss MEL-80 laser rarely causes visual distortion because of its rapid, computer controlled scan, smooth surface treatments, and unique Pupil/limbus eyetracker.
+Contact us for more information on LASIK eye surgery risks and advantages of this laser.

 Presbyopia is the age related decrease in near reading ability.
 We include this as one of the “complications of LASIK” because often patients don’t understand why they develop a problem with reading vision after LASIK.
 For a myope, the effect of presbyopia is less when wearing eyeglasses than it is with contact lenses or LASIK.

 Presbyopia is treated by wearing reading glasses, or receiving the KAMRA corneal inlay, which doesn’t impair depth perception; or by creating monovision: one eye is left nearsighted or treated with LASIK or CK to do the reading, and the other eye receives LASIK to see the distance.

 Serious scarring or flap problems causing poor vision less than 20/40 are one of the LASIK eye surgery risks, but are extremely rare at Roholt Vision Institute.
-Torn flaps are rare with or Z-LASIK because of tissue adhesions.
-Buttonhole flaps are also rare with Z-LASIK (0.07%).
-The eye must then be allowed to heal before the procedure is repeated.
+Torn flaps due to tissue adhesions are rare with the Zeiss Visumax laser.
+Buttonhole flaps used to occur more frequently with the Microkeratome, no longer used, and are also very rare with the Visumax (0.02%).
+The eye may then be allowed to heal before the procedure is repeated.